manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 		::1         localhost localhost.localdomain localhost6 localhost6.localdomain6
 		```

-		But, if instance needs to be cleaned, it displays a third line.
+		But, if instance requires cleaning, then it displays a third line.

 		Example -